freewill7/stroudmasters/README.md

   Fetching an individual object directly from S3 means Amazon has to fully retrieve the object (in case it's been modified since the last time it was read).
 And this is reflected in the cost ($0.0004	per 1000 requests).

-  However by using a cache, and alerting Amazon when an object has changed, this allows them to better optimise their computer resources.
+  However by using a cache, and alerting Amazon when an object has changed, this allows them to better optimise their computing resources.
 And in exchange we receive 10,000,000 free requests every month before prices return to normal S3 pricing.

-  In practice this probably a negligible saving for us but does protect us if we somehow go viral (or are the target of a DDOS attack).
+  In practice this is probably a negligible saving but it's good practice and protects us if we somehow go viral.
+(We also have budget caps to ensure no surprises when it comes to billing).

 - Route 53